danjac/blog-eo/posts/anatomyofdjangohtmxproject.md

 ## Start with a Django project and jazz it up

 Other than some discrete AJAX actions (more on which later) this is built as a traditional (non-SPA) project.
-Once the basics where in place, I added `hx-boost` to provide a instant "SPA-lite" navigation, similar to Turbolinks/Hotwire:
+Once the basics where in place, I added `hx-boost` to provide instant "SPA-lite" navigation, similar to [Turbolinks/Hotwire](https://turbo.hotwired.dev/):

 ```html
   <body hx-boost="true">